Sean Gilbert: Washington Redskins

-Panthers
+Carolina Panthers

 The Redskins received compensation of two first round draft picks from the Carolina Panthers for not matching the Panthers offer of $46.5 million.
 Gilbert returned to right defensive end in 1998 and recorded 81 tackles, 25 quarterback pressures, and 6 sacks, starting all 16 games.
 In 1999 and 2000 Gilbert moved to his preferred right defensive tackle position and averaged 50 tackles and 3 sacks during those two seasons.
 In 2001, Gilbert switched to left defensive tackle and recorded 25 tackles and 2 sacks, playing and starting in only nine games due to injury.

 Gilbert broke his right hip on October 27, 2002, during a game versus the Tampa Bay Buccaneers and missed the last eight games of the season.
 Gilbert totaled 5 tackles during the injury-shortened season.

 On March 10, 2003, the Panthers released Gilbert.

-Raiders
+Oakland Raiders

 The Raiders signed him on October 29, 2003.
 He ended the year with 7 tackles.
 After the season.
 Gilbert became an unrestricted free agent and after not being picked up by a team, he decided to retire.